-The syntax of the setPrototypeOf()
+The syntax of the setPrototypeOf() method is:

 Object.setPrototypeOf(obj, prototype)

-method, being a static method, is called using the Object
+The setPrototypeOf() method, being a static method, is called using the Object class name.

 setPrototypeOf() Parameters

-method takes in:
+The setPrototypeOf() method takes in:

-- prototype - The object's new prototype (an object or null).
+• prototype - the object's new prototype (an object or null).

-of an object is currently a very slow operation in every browser and JavaScript engine.
+Note: Changing the [[Prototype]] of an object is currently a very slow operation in every browser and JavaScript engine.

-Example 1: Using Object.setPrototypeOf()
+Example 1: JavaScript Object.setPrototypeOf()

 let Animal = {